-Easily make your favorite Cheez-It snack crackers at home with little effort and better fresher taste!
+You can make homemade Cheez-It snack crackers with little effort and better fresher taste!

-After I came across this recipe from Natalie, I tucked it away for something Judah and I could make for Ben for Father’s Day.
-I figured it would include complicated steps, so what a better way to say “I love you, you’re the best dad ever for my kids!” than laboring in the kitchen to make one of his favorite treats.
+After I came across this homemade Cheez-It Crackers recipe from Natalie, I tucked it away for something Judah and I could make for Ben for Father's Day.
+I figured it would include complicated steps, so what a better way to say "I love you, you're the best dad ever for my kids!" than laboring in the kitchen to make one of his favorite snacks.

 I found out quickly that I was wrong.
-They were not difficult at all.
+These Homemade Cheez-It Snack Crackers were not difficult at all.

 Don't tell Ben.

-But, guess what?
-Ben even liked the homemade better.
-So you don’t have to guess that once Ben found them, they were gone in… seconds.
+Guess what?
+Ben liked the homemade Cheez-It crackers better!
+So you don't have to guess that once Ben found them, they were gone in... seconds.

-I can’t say that it’s very cost effective to make these cheese crackers homemade in place of buying them.
-The shredded cheese is more than a box of Cheez-It crackers you can buy on sale.
-You also definitely don’t end up with as many homemade ones as you get in a single box.
-But, it is worth making them homemade every once in a while just for the fun of it and maybe to impress someone. 😉 Just don’t tell anyone how easy they were to make.
+I can't say that it's very cost effective to make these homemade cheese crackers in place of buying them.
+The shredded cheese can cost more than a box of Cheez-It crackers you can buy on sale.
+You also definitely don't end up with as many homemade ones as you get in a single box.
+But, it is worth making them homemade every once in a while just for the fun of it and maybe to impress someone.
+Just don't tell them how easy they were to make.